leonshilisia/UK-YouTube-Analysis-2024/README.md

 # Procedure
 1. Get the data
-2. Explore and clean the data in Excel
+2. Explore  data in Excel
-3. Load the data into SQL Server
+3. Load and clean data in SQL Server
 4. Test the data with SQL
-5. Visualize the data in Power BI
+5.Load and  Visualize the data in Power BI
-6. Generate the findings based on the insights
+6. Generate  findings based on the insights
 7. Design Recommendations
 8. Publish the data to GitHub Pages